SystemsApproach/tcpcc/preface.rst

 This book grew out of our own involvement in developing congestion control algorithms over the last three decades.
 There have been so many developments in congestion control over that time that it's nearly impossible to include all of them.
-What we have aimed to do in this book is provide a framework for understanding congestion control as a problem space, and to categorize the many approaches into a few main themes.
+What we have tried to do in this book is provide a framework for understanding congestion control as a problem space, and to categorize the many approaches into a few main themes.
 For example, our work on TCP Vegas opened up a